kortstie/demo-webapp/README.md

 Browse to the external IP, Port 5000 of the service!

 ### Things to do

-- registry in "20-deployment.yaml" needs to be replaced automatically
+- registry in "20-deployment.yaml" needs to be replaced automatically via sed